UMWEDU/umw-careercenter-sync/_pages/studentemployment.md

 Peer Career Consultant (PCC’s) are undergraduate students who serve as pivotal members of the Center for Career &amp; Professional Development.
 In addition to serving as the front line contact for students, parents, alumni and employers at the Career Center, PCC’s also serve a critical role in many other functions of the Career Center.
 They are trained to develop the skills and expertise needed to assist their peers with their career-related needs.

-To learn more and to apply to be a Peer Career Consultant, click here.
+To learn more and to apply to be a Peer Career Consultant,<a href="https://www.umw.edu/careercenter/students/studentemployment/student-employment-peer-career-consultant/"> click here.</a>